 To help you learn how to effectively leverage VR, we decided to make a list of the top VR startups and showcase how they've been able to use the technology to raise hundreds of millions of dollars in venture capital and build successful businesses.

-If you want stay ahead of the VR curve in 2019 and beyond, check out these seven startups.
+If you want stay ahead of the VR curve in 2021 and beyond, check out these startups.

 The third highest cause of death isn't a ravenous disease or motor vehicle accidents -- it's medical errors.
 These errors are usually due to the extreme difficulty of treating each unique patient with absolute precision, especially during surgery.

 It's even harder to mitigate this prevalent problem because the only way surgeons can prepare for an operation is usually by planning and practicing surgery on a generic two-dimensional model of the human body.

 Fortunately, with Surgical Theater, a VR system that can combine a patient's MRIs, CT scans, and angiograms to reconstruct a 3D model of their brain's unique anatomy, neurosurgeons can explore each of their patient's arteries, bones, and tissue, accurately plan the surgery, and even practice the upcoming brain surgery on the 3D model.